He's a survivor: A mother fights for son kidnapped by Hamas militants - KVIA

 Associated Press

-LONDON (AP) — Hersh Goldberg-Polin is like a lot of other young people.
+LONDON (AP) — His mother describes Hersh Goldberg-Polin as like a lot of other young people.

 The 23-year-old from Jerusalem loves music, wants to see the world and, now that he’s finished his military service, has plans to go to university, his family says.
 But first he has to come home.